acciente/oacc-db/README.md

     + creates a database user for OACC - _**Note:**_ update this script to set the OACC database user's password!
     + grants privileges to connect to the OACC-database you set up with the `create_database.sql` script above
     + grants privileges to the OACC sequences and tables
-    + _if you are using IBM DB2, please refer to the RDBMS-specific notes, below_
+    + _if you are using IBM DB2 or SQLite, please refer to the RDBMS-specific notes, below_

 You are free to modify the provided scripts to suit your project's needs, as far as the database, schema, user and password are concerned - you'll get a chance to apply your customizations to the OACC configuration separately, after the database setup is complete.

 There is a fifth script, `drop_tables.sql`, to facilitate removal of OACC constraints, tables and sequences, which you would only run when uninstalling OACC from your project.

+These database scripts have been tested against the specified database system and version that their folder is named after.
+Often they can be run against _other (especially higher) versions_ of the _same_ database, as well, without any issues - but please keep in mind that we didn't actually verify this.
+Running a database setup script against a completely _different database system_ might be possible between certain databases, but similarly to different SQL dialects, there could be small differences in DDL syntax that would cause an issue.

 ### IBM DB2 Database Setup Notes
 - create_user.sql